 Assistive technologies are devices or software used by some people with disabilities to access computers, paperwork and other information.
 Some assistive technologies include text-to-speech screen readers, alternative keyboards and mice, head pointing devices, voice recognition software, and screen magnification software.

 Students with disabilities or additional needs may be eligible for financial support to help meet the costs of their additional needs.
-This funding, Disabled Students’ Allowance (DSA), is provided by local education authorities or Student Finance England, depending on when the programme of study commenced.
+This funding, Disabled Students’ Allowance (DSA), is provided by Student Finance authorities.
 Further information on DSA is available from the Disability Team.

 Products available for use by students at Aston

 There are various assistive technology products around the University.
 We are currently working on making more mainstream the assistive technology to make it more widely available around the University.
-In the interim, the following is available:
+In the interim, various free software/apps are available online and the following is available at the University: